guillermooo/sublime-undocs/source/basic_concepts.rst

 Unquestionably a versatile tool for programmers, you don't need to be one in order to use Sublime Text, or even to configure it extensively.
-If you're a hacker, however, you are in for a great many pleasant surprises.

-Sublime Text can be infinitely customized and extended.
-You can start using it efficiently out of the box, but spending some time tailoring it to your exact needs will pay off great dividends.
+If you're a hacker, however, you are in for a great many pleasant surprises: Sublime Text can be infinitely customized and extended.
+You can start using it efficiently out of the box, but spending some time tailoring it to your exact needs will make it even better.

 This guide will teach you how to configure Sublime Text.

-You won't master Sublime Text in a day, but it's built on a handful of pervasive ideas that make for a consistent and easily understandable system.
+Sublime Text can't be mastered in a day, but it's built on a handful of pervasive ideas that make for a consistent and easily understandable system once all the pieces come together.

-In the following paragraphs, we'll outline a few key aspects that won't click in your mind until you've spent some time using the editor.
-Keep experimenting, keep looking around in this guide, and, eventually, everything will fall into place.
+In the following paragraphs, we'll outline key aspects that may not click in your mind until you've spent some time using the editor.
+Experiment, look around in this guide and, eventually, everything will fall into place.

 The *Data* Directory